4Anjali/limelab/index.markdown

         border: 3px solid #007bff;
         border-radius: 50%;
         z-index: 1;
-        margin: 60px 0; /* Increased margin to separate the bubbles vertically */
+        margin: 120px 0; /* Double the margin to increase the vertical gap */
     }

     .circle a {